SirKennard/SecureProgrammingGroup42/README.md

 # SecureProgrammingGroup42
-Secure Overlay Chat System following OLAF Protocol
+Secure Overlay Chat System following OLAF Neighbourhood Protocol

---- GROUP INFO---

-Group 42
+Secure Programming Group 42
+Members:
+- a1850028 Kanwartej Singh
+- a1853790 Christian Mignone
+- a1851275 Seung Lee

-Group Members: a1850028 Kanwartej Singh, a1853790 Christian Mahones, a1851275 Seung Lee, a1849563 Matthew Fuhlbohm
+- a1849563 Matthew Fuhlbohm

---- DEPENDENCIES ---

-websockets

-cryptography

-aiohttp

-mysql-server

---- RUNNING PROGRAM ---
+## Dependencies
+### Python Packages:
+**NOTE: Please ensure you have Python >= 3.10.0**\
+Install required Python packaged with `python3 -m pip install -r requirements.txt`

+### MySQL setup:

+- If on ubuntu/debian:
+`sudo apt install mysql-server` to install MySQL.
+For other distros/OS check the respective documentation.

+- Check if the server is running. `sudo systemctl status mysql.service` or `sudo service mysql status`

+- Change authenticaion parameters to give root a password: `sudo mysql`.
+Then at the prompt `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'olafclient';`

+- Change MySQL security settings. `sudo mysql_secure_installation`.
+Select **no** at each prompt, but **yes** at ***"Reload privilege tables now?"*** (the last prompt).

+- Install Python MySQL driver. `python3 -m pip install mysql-connector-python`

+## Running The Program

 The following is dependent on the operating system and machine.
 However, the following is what is required, as per Ubuntu:

-Installing dependencies:

-pip install websockets

-pip install cryptography

-pip install aiohttp

-sudo apt install mysql-server

-(possibly:) pip install mysql-connector-python

 Starting database: